FAQs for Pet Owners

 -

-Normally results are given to owners and their primary veterinary hospitals within 24 hours of the scan.
+Normally results are given to owners at pickup time, and to their primary veterinary hospitals within 24 hours of the scan.
 Our radiologist will examine all of the images and type up a report that will be emailed to the primary veterinarian.
 A copy can be sent to the owner upon request.

 -

-If a patient is consulting with our neurologist that day, then often results can be delivered same-day, in addition to immediate recommendations for treatment and expected outcome.
-Neurosurgery, if necessary, would be scheduled for a future time according to availability.
+If a patient is consulting with a neurologist or surgeon that day, then our results can be delivered same-day, with the report following within 24 hours, in addition to immediate recommendations for treatment and expected outcome.
+A STAT fee may be charged if you need our radiologist to immediately speak with other specialists about our imaging findings.

 -